isabelschoepsthiel/technologie/wikimedia/jQuery.i18n/README.md

 Fallback
 ========

 The plugin takes an option 'fallback' with the default value 'en'.
 The library reuses the fallback data available in MediaWiki for calculating the language fallbacks.
 Fallbacks are used when a message key is not found in a locale.
-Example fallbacks: sa->hi->en or tt->tt-cyrl->ru.
+Example fallbacks: sa->hi->de or tt->tt-cyrl->de.

 See jquery.i18n.fallbacks.js in the source.